 3. Audit Social Media Channels:

-By scraping social media channels of competitors and doing a thorough competitive analysis, following insights can be collected:
+By scraping social media channels of competitors and doing a thorough competitive analysis, we (Valiance) collect the following insights:

 - what social networks competitors are on